chain4travel/camino-docs/docs/wallet/wallet_creation.md

 2. Save the string in a secure place on your device.
    ![image](/img/wallet/create_wallet14.png)

-**TIP:** Please, be aware of using it if you are going not to use only private key to log in later.
-Using the private key will enter the HD wallet, and you may not see correct balance on X and P-chain if you had used another authorizations previous times.
+**TIP:** Please, be aware of using it if you are going to use another ways to log in too.
+Using the private key will enter the derived wallet, and you may not see correct balance on X and P-chain if you had used another authorizations previous times.